isomerpages/moe-haiggirls/_arts-education/Art.md

 The 3 learning levels of the programme promote breadth, depth and excellence in the visual arts:

-•    Level 1 provides exposure to the visual arts for all pupils through:
+* Level 1 provides exposure to the visual arts for all pupils through:

-     a) Art Instructional Programme
+	1. Art Instructional Programme
-    b) Art Values-Based Creativity (VBC) Programmes
+	2. Art Values-Based Creativity (VBC) Programmes
-     c) infusion of the visual arts and design into Integrated Project Work (IPW), and
+	3.  infusion of the visual arts and design into Integrated Project Work (IPW), and
-    d) school platforms which showcase the visual arts.
+	4.  school platforms which showcase the visual arts.

 •    Level 2 caters to pupils’ interests and develops their potential through the Art Club CCA.